6 Tips for a Stress Free Christmas

 These are just a few that have touched my heart.

-What tips do you have for surviving the chaos of Christmas?
+What tips do you have for Having a Stress Free Christmas?

-We wish you a joy-filled and a stress-less holiday season!
+We wish you a joy-filled and a Stress Free Christmas Season!